thedayheisooo/covfefe/about.md

       You have lots of motivation, a couple of hours time every week to work pro bono and some skills in law, social media, e-commerce, campaign management, etc.?
 Great - as long as your biggest skill is disagreeing with everything Trump stands for we should talk!
-Just write us on twitter and we will get in touch!
+Click on the email button and shot Dan an a quick message.
+    contact:
+      email: daniel@thedayheisooo.com
     img: /assets/images/media_library/confetti-guy.png
     name: You?
     position: Chief Whatever Officer